-Do you value ease-of-use over flexibility?
-Would you exchange some site complexity for a quicker set-up process?
-If so, then you’ll prefer a website builder like Squarespace.
-With website builders, you’ll get website building tools and hosting in one place without having to pay for more advanced features that you don’t have time to learn or use.
+Do you value a tool that is easy to use with a quick set-up process?
+If so, you’ll prefer a website builder like Squarespace.
+With website builders, you’ll get tools and hosting in one place without paying for more advanced features that you don’t have time to learn or use.

-But let’s say you’d happily take over more of the day-to-day management of your site in exchange for more control over its functionality and appearance.
-In that case, you can use a content management system like WordPress.
-CMS platforms provide the advanced features and customization options required to manage large and complex sites.
+But let’s say you value more control over your website’s functionality and appearance, even if that means more day-to-day management.
+In that case, you’ll want touse a content management system like WordPress.
+CMS platforms provide advanced features and customization options to manage large and complex sites.

-To help you decide which solution is right for your site, we’ll take a look at one of the most popular website builders and one of the most popular CMS platforms: Squarespace and WordPress.
-Let’s get started.
+To help you decide which solution is right for your site, we’ll look at one of the most popular website builders and one of the most popular CMS platforms: Squarespace and WordPress.